SplendidStrontium/splendidstrontium.github.io/_chapters/book0/chapter-18.md

 At one place in the park, there was a very old elm, and they waited for a while and watched it, and while they did that, there weren't as many people around because they were occupied with other things.

-*( "This tree — it reminds me of someone" ),* Daisy said, and she was smiling because she knew he knew who she was talking about.
+<span class="tce-telepathy">( "This tree — it reminds me of someone" ),</span> Daisy said, and she was smiling because she knew he knew who she was talking about.

 Ben was lost in Memoria, and when he was lost in those paths, he often misread what she said to him, and his response was somewhat flat.

-*( "I don't see the resemblance" )*
+<span class="tce-telepathy">( "I don't see the resemblance" )</span>

-*( "It's Grandfather" )*, she said, and he felt immediately embarrassed to have her say that.
+<span class="tce-telepathy">( "It's Grandfather" )</span>, she said, and he felt immediately embarrassed to have her say that.

-*( "I did not know what I was saying when I said that" ),* Ben admitted sheepishly. *( "I do not say that anymore and I wish you wouldn't either" )*
+<span class="tce-telepathy">( "I did not know what I was saying when I said that" ),</span> Ben admitted sheepishly. <span class="tce-telepathy">( "I do not say that anymore and I wish you wouldn't either" )</span>

-*( "You only said that then because you were young and you knew the ones who had seen the rise and fall of many Suns were called Grandmother — And because you had never known a Man to live so long, you said that" )*
+<span class="tce-telepathy">( "You only said that then because you were young and you knew the ones who had seen the rise and fall of many Suns were called Grandmother — And because you had never known a Man to live so long, you said that" )</span>

 He liked it when she repeated his stories back to him and tried to soothe him because sometimes it worked, and he was just silent to hear what she would say next.

-*( "I am sure the honor you intended was the one that was received" )*
+<span class="tce-telepathy">( "I am sure the honor you intended was the one that was received" )</span>

 <hr class="break-minor" />